This article walks through what it means to deploy Upsolver to your own VPC and how to do so.

-In order to integrate your Upsolver account with AWS you must:
+In order to integrate your Upsolver account with AWS, you must have an AWS user with permissions to:

 - Create and manage user roles